acabedo/oralstats/README.md

 # Demo

-You can see an available demo for oralstats.view at this [link](https://adrin-cabedo.shinyapps.io/padrezorro/)(old version) or at [link](https://adrin-cabedo.shinyapps.io/fonocortesia2/) (new version).
+You can see an available demo for last version (1.3) at this [link](https://adrin-cabedo.shinyapps.io/oralstats_v_1_3/).
+Also, you can check other versions  for oralstats.view at this [link](https://adrin-cabedo.shinyapps.io/padrezorro/)(old version, version 1.1) or at [link](https://adrin-cabedo.shinyapps.io/fonocortesia2/) (version 1.2).
 These demos allow the exploration of intonational phrases for two of the mods explained below: first one, *Padre Zorro among genres*; second one, *Fonocortesia*

 # Funding